Main content

 The culprit is methanol.

-Matthew Hill investigates a devastating story unfolding right now with a rising death-toll, and meets the people on the ground urgently working to treat those effected.
+Matthew Hill investigates a devastating story unfolding right now with a rising death-toll, and travels to Bangladesh to meet the people on the ground urgently working to treat those affected.

 27 minutes